 Once the review is completed, Blue Cross Blue Shield HMO Blue will let you know in writing of the decision or the outcome of the review.
 If Blue Cross Blue Shield HMO Blue continues to deny coverage for all or part of a health care service or supply, Blue Cross Blue Shield HMO Blue will send an explanation to you.
-This notice will include: information related to the details of your appeal or grievance; the reasons that Blue Cross Blue Shield HMO Blue Shield HMO Blue soft your coverage in this health plan; the specific medical and scientific reasons for which Blue Cross Blue Shield HMO Blue has denied the request; any alternative treatment or health care services and supplies that would be covered; Blue Cross Blue Shield HMO Blue clinical guidelines that apply and were used and any review criteria; and how to request an external review.
+This notice will include: information related to the details of your appeal or grievance; the reasons that Blue Cross Blue Shield HMO Blue has denied the request and the applicable terms of your coverage in this health plan; the specific medical and scientific reasons for which Blue Cross Blue Shield HMO Blue has denied the request; any alternative treatment or health care services and supplies that would be covered; Blue Cross Blue Shield HMO Blue clinical guidelines that apply and were used and any review criteria; and how to request an external review.